 Last, he suggests four responses to those struggling with same sex attraction, or four responses to homosexuality in general.
 I think they apply just as well to the issue of crossdressing.

 First, the essential starting point is BE HONEST WITH YOURSELF, OTHERS, AND GOD.”
-I’ve done this with my crossdressing, both on this blog and with many people in real life.
-Only if we are honest with each other can we get good support, understanding, and counsel from others.
+I’ve done this with my crossdressing, both on this website and with many people in real life.
+Only if we are honest with each other can we get healthy support, understanding, and counsel from others.
 And we find out we are not alone, that we all have baggage and brokenness to deal with.
-Further, we then find that all of us have sinful desires we need to resist, that sometimes are extremely difficult and counter cultural.
+Further, we then find that all of us have sinful desires we need to resist that sometimes are extremely difficult.
 If we know that others have been able to give up certain sins in order to follow Jesus, we realize we can do so as well.

 Fourth, PROVIDE BIBLICAL HOPE FOR CHANGE.”
 He talks about the great hope we can have for change in our lives.
 God is a powerful God, and he helps us to grow in our sanctification.
 Great change is possible, and ultimately that change will happen fully when Jesus returns.